EpocDotFr/connectfour-master-server/api.md

 #### `PUT`

-Update a game's data and return it with its newly updated attributes along a `200` or a `404` if the game wasn't found.
+Update a game's data and return it with its freshly updated attributes along a `200` or a `404` if the game wasn't found.

 ##### Parameters